YaoChengLab/StomaVision/seg/README.md

 # Yolov7 that supports ABRC

 This implementation supports ABRC stomata detection tasks using Yolov7 Instance Segmentation.
-To train Yolov7 instance segmentation models for stomata detection, please go to `README.md` in the `/abrc` for further details.
+To train Yolov7 instance segmentation models for stomata detection, please go to `README.md` in the root directory for further details.

 -- Instill AI Team, 21st Feb 2023